Sang-lang/Quasarr/README.md

 # Instructions

-* Set up at least one hostname for Quasarr to use
+* Tell Quasarr which sites to search for releases.
+It requires at least one valid source to start up.
-    * Chose your own or use the `HOSTNAMES` variable to provide a list of hostnames.
+  * By default, Quasarr does know which sites to scrape for download links.
-    * This project will not condone nor provide you with hostnames.
+  * The setup will guide you through the process of providing valid hostnames.
+  * Do not ask for help here if you do not know which hostnames to use.
+Picking them is solely your responsibility.
-    * Check sites like Pastebin.com for user-submitted suggestions.
+  * You may check sites like [Pastebin](https://pastebin.com/search?q=hostnames+quasarr) for user-submitted suggestions.
 * Provide your [My-JDownloader-Credentials](https://my.jdownloader.org)
     * Consider setting up a fresh JDownloader before you begin.
     * JDownloader must be running and available to Quasarr.